 How to Boost Your Metabolism

 Lucky for you, there are some great options to provide a small boost in your metabolic rate.
-They include foods, herbs and supplements, and changes to your lifestyle like getting more sleep or implementing certain exercise techniques.
+They include foods, herbs, supplements, and changes to your lifestyle like getting more sleep or implementing certain exercise techniques.

 Best Metabolism Boosting Foods